List of Midnight DJ episodes: Season 2: November 22, 2008 - February 21, 2009

 Six months have passed.
 LXFM ratings have gone down, and Trixie knows that the only way to bring them up is to revive their top rated program, Midnight DJ.

-Andrea, still heartbroken over the loss of Midnight DJ's previous host, Patrick (Paolo Contis), has just been promoted from Producer to Programming Director, by Trixie, and her daunting first task as the boss is to fill the shoes of Patrick.
+Andrea, still heartbroken over the loss of Midnight DJ's previous host, Patrick (Paolo Contis), has just been promoted from Producer to Programming Director, by Trixie, and her first task as the boss is to fill the shoes of Patrick.